KuhlTime/bachelor-thesis/content/02_fundamentals.md

 ### Legislation <!-- TODO: Is it a regulation or legislation? -->

 Before a person is allowed to enter a confined space the employer first needs to perform, what is called a confined spaces identification and a hazard assessment, as described in subsection 11.02 to 11.03 of the (+COHSR) @canadiandepartmentofjustice_2022_sor86304.
 From there on up a procedure for safe entry and exit can be established.
-Besides the (+COHSR) each state builds up on these fundamental regulations and builds up their own framework for handling confined spaces.
+Besides the (+COHSR) each state builds up on these fundamental regulations and adds their own definition upon these.

 #### Identification